 Your eyes are generally healthy.

-Because eye diseases and injuries can greatly affect eye surgery and healing, they usually must be resolved managed to a stable point before you can have laser eye surgery.
+Because eye diseases and injuries can greatly affect eye surgery and healing, they usually must be resolved and managed to a stable point before you can have laser eye surgery.
 If, for example, you suffer from dry eye syndrome, an eye infection or cataracts, your vision correction surgeon will want to treat the condition either before or at the same time (as with cataracts) as your LASIK or vision correction procedure.

 Your glasses or contacts prescription is within certain limits.

-High prescriptions are common; it is not unusual to see patients whose prescriptions are in the -8.25 to -24.00 range or greater.
+It is not unusual to see patients whose prescriptions are in the -8.25 to -24.00 range or greater.
 In the past, severe nearsightedness, farsightedness and astigmatism would disqualify many prospective LASIK patients from permanent vision correction.
 Severe myopia, for example, could require the removal of too much corneal tissue, increasing the risk of complications and decreasing the predictability of results.

 Today, there are more options available to more people, if you know where to look.
 There are only a handful of LASIK providers in the country (Brinton Vision in St. Louis is one of them) that offer LASIK plus all six modern LASIK alternatives.
 These proven treatments provide clear vision to people with high prescriptions, steep astigmatism, thick or thin corneas, or age-related vision loss that LASIK does not address.